 islands and cays off Grand Turk.
 There’s plenty to see as the waters of the Turks and Caicos teem with sea life.

 Reef fish are everywhere, including angelfish, snappers, groupers, wrasse, blue tangs, French grunts, horse-eye jacks, butterflyfish, damselfish, and triggerfish, as well as the uniquely-shaped trumpetfish and porcupinefish.

-One of the most common marine species in the Turks and Caicos is the parrotfish, and this colourful fish plays a tremendous part in
+One of the most common marine species in the Turks and Caicos is the parrotfish, and this colorful fish plays a tremendous part in

 creating and replenishing our spectacular beaches.
 Almost every reef in the country supports a school of parrotfish, so you’ll be able to see sand creation in action as they scrap algae off the reef and break down old corals.

 The beach at Gibbs Cay, Turks and Caicos.

 Gibbs Cay is the single most popular destination for cruises departing from Grand Turk, and for good reason.